AlperenYilmz/RTMP-FFMPEG/README.md

     }
 ```

 - Then launch SRS with admin privileges.
-Add an exclusion to firewall for port 1935 (it used to be used by flash, so sometimes firewalls block it)
+Add an exclusion to firewall for port 1935 (it used to be flash player port, so sometimes firewalls block it)
-- Run **launch.ps1** by right click -> run with powershell
+- Run **launch.ps1** with powershell
 - Open VLC or OBS or similar, select network capture and listen to localhost as: **rtmp://localhost/live/stream**

 ## Overview